Ola Oni

 Ola Oni (1933–1999) was a Nigerian marxist political economist, socialist and human right activist.
+He served as a lecturer at the University of Ibadan.
+He was the subject of a biographical book by Ebenezer Babatope, titled Student Power in Nigeria (1991).

 Early life

 The anti-military and pro-democracy, Ola Oni hails from Ekiti State southwestern Nigeria where he was born but based in Ibadan, the capital of Oyo State, Nigeria.

 He was a lecturer at the University of Ibadan but was sacked due to his radicalism.

 Ebenezer Babatope's book, "Student Power in Nigeria" (1956-198), tells the life of Ola Oni.

-He died on December 22, 1999 at the University College Hospital, Ibadan.
+He died on December 22, 1999, at the University College Hospital, Ibadan.

 After his demise, he was immortalized and a social research center, Comrade Ola Oni Centre For Social Research was named after him.